TheCSharpAcademy/CodeReviews.Console.ExerciseTracker/ExerciseTracker.fgaspar17/README.md

   - You can cancel an operation by entering the string from the configuration file.

 - Switch Exercise Sessions
-  - You can change between two databases.
+  - You can switch between two databases.
 The application starts both, so you can pick one for one exercise and the other one for another.

 ## Challenges